 12. Open iTunes, connect your iOS device and back up normally selecting “This computer” as the backup location as you did previously

 13. Select the Back Up Now button 14.
 If all goes well, the backup file should now be on your designated external drive.
 Verify it is indeed there.

 It’s a good idea to test this several times.
 And if you have multiple iPhones, iPads, or iPods, try backing them all up to your external drive!

-From now on, iTunes backs up your iDevice(s) to the external drive so remember to connect it to your computer before you do a backup.
+From now on, iTunes or Finder backs up your iDevice(s) to the external drive so remember to connect it to your computer before you do a backup.

 If you do not have the external drive connected, the backup fails.
 And if you need to restore your device from the backup, you’ll need to connect this external drive.

 When to Delete the Old Backup Folder

-Once you confirm that iTunes is backing up your iDevice to that external drive, we suggest you wait a few days or weeks before deleting that “BackupOld” folder to ensure that everything is working as expected.
+Once you confirm that Finder or iTunes is backing up your iDevice to that external drive, we suggest you wait a few days or weeks before deleting that “BackupOld” folder to ensure that everything is working as expected.